RadicallyOpen/RadicallyOpen/about.markdown

 <br>

-<small>Tom Lynch explains why RO-DBT was developed.</small>
+<small>Tom Lynch explains why RODBT was developed.</small>

 </center>

 <br>

-> Radically Open Dialectical Behaviour Therapy (RO-DBT) is a major adaptation of standard DBT for patients who suffer from emotional over-control.
+> Radically Open Dialectical Behaviour Therapy (RODBT) is a major adaptation of standard DBT for patients who suffer from emotional over-control.

-RO-DBT has been developed over the past 20 years, in labs in the US and UK, for patients with chronic depression or anorexia nervosa.
+RODBT has been developed over the past 20 years, in labs in the US and UK, for patients with chronic depression or anorexia nervosa.
 [Research results](http://www.southampton.ac.uk/psychology/research/groups/emotion_and_personality_bio_behavioural_laboratory.page#projects) suggest that it is effective in these, and other, hard-to-treat groups.

 #### Emotional over control {#overcontrol}